Code-Institute-Submissions/where-to-next/README.md

 * https://coolors.co/

 # Testing

+**New site user testing:**
+1. As a new site user, I want to be able to understand the intent of the page
+    1. Upon entering the site, users are automatically greeted with the page title and sub heading
+    1. There is a clear call to action to select one of the destination buttons
+1. As a new site user, I want to undertand easily how to navigate the page and access the facilities provided
+    1. The sub heading of the page clearly shows how to use the page in a short and meaningful sentence
+    1. The destination buttons are responsive when hovered over

+**Returning site user testing:**
+1. As a returning site user, I want to be able to easily reach a section of the site previously viewed without many steps to get there
+    1. The destination buttons are promenent on the page for the returning user to quickly retutn to where they were previously
+1. As a site user, I want to view the top 10 travel destinations in Europe
+    1. The top 10 travel destinations are detailed in the buttons which are promenent on the page
+    1. This user experience can be improved by highlighting that these are the top 10 destinations
+1. As a site user, I want to have links to the recommended restaurants, places to stay and activities where appropriate
+    1. When the destination is selected, a custom map opens up with markers.
+Within these markers, there is a description of the recommendation.
+Where it is a food or accomodation recommendation, links are provided to external sources
+    1. Signage on the page can be improved to direct the site user to click on the markers to obtain the content
+1. As a site user, I want to be able to provide feedback on the site
+    1. There is a form at the bottom of the page which is fixed so it is always visible
+    1. There is a link on the header which, when clicked, navigates to the form for the user to complete
+1. As a site user, I want to be able to provide my own recommendations
+    1. There is a form at the bottom of the page which is fixed so it is always visible
+    1. There is a link on the header which, when clicked, navigates to the form for the user to complete

+**Site owner testing:**

+As a site owner, I want to ensure the site is visually appealing
+1. As a site owner, I want to be able to receive value feedback on the site, including recommendations from the site users
+    1. There is a form at the bottom of the page which is fixed so it is always visible
+    1. There is a link on the header which, when clicked, navigates to the form for the user to complete 1.
+     The form has validation to ensure that it cannot be submitted without content in the name, email address and feedback fields

+**Performance testing:**

 1. Tested website responsiveness using http://www.responsinator.com/
     1. Results: The website is responsive to all device sizes
 1. Tested the image size to ensure no image is to large and impacting the website loading times.
 I used the Google Dev Tools - Network